mtomcal/react-rnd/README.md

 Once the submit button is clicked for the form, it posts the data from the form to the API and notifies any child createContainer components "key"-ed to "starships" to run a fresh GET query to update the cache.

-####One Immutable Store Reflux
+###One Immutable Store Reflux

+*Knowledge Prereqs: Please read [ImmutableJS](https://facebook.github.io/immutable-js/) docs*

-Libraries such as [Omniscient]() and [Redux]() provide Immutable Functional ways to maintain a single Immutable Store to keep track of the overall state of an application.
+Libraries such as [Omniscient](http://omniscientjs.github.io/) and [Redux](http://redux.js.org/index.html) provide Immutable Functional ways to maintain a single Immutable Store to keep track of the overall state of an application.
 If a company has released production apps using multiple Flux Stores, it becomes challenging to refactor the app into these new implementations.

 I have provided a Reflux implementation of a centralized "Redux"-like store and a mixin for upgrading existing Flux stores to utilize the centralized state in ```src/query/flux```.